Celebrate Sant Jordi in Barcelona (Saint George’s Day)

 Legend has it that a ferocious dragon terrorized the small town of Montblanc.
 It began to devour the animals, until there were no more left.
 Then, to keep the town safe, it was decided that a local resident would be offered every day to be eaten.
 After a few days, it was the princess’ turn, but when she was about to be devoured by the beast, the knight Sant Jordi appeared and killed the dragon by thrusting his lance into its chest.
 From the spilled blood of the animal was born a rose bush full of red roses.
 The knight took one and gave it to the princess.

-How is Sant Jordi celebrated?
+How Sant Jordi is lived

 MH Apartments